notmundt/alura-barbershop/README.md

 I decided to change all the content, *classes* and *IDs* to **English** (originally **Portuguese**), and I took the liberty of being original with some class names.

+And I also decided to separate the **CSS content** by listing it by pages.

 ## Preview

 You can see a live version right [here](https://notmundt.github.io/alura-barbershop/)